sk-stm/CarND-Capstone/README.md

 ![rw_architecture](imgs/model.png)

+Note that image is scaled to 1/4 the size of the camera image by scaling the width and height by 1/2 (300x400x3 instead of 600x800x3).
+This reduces the model size substantially while still getting good quality predictions.

+The first (lambda_1) stage of the model normalizes each channel.

 This classifier classifies each incoming image as a whole to infer the state of the traffic light.

-We trained this classifier solely a self produced data set of the images from the simulator.
+##### Data Collection for Training
+To collect training data, the classifier code was modified so that instead of predicting the light state, it saves the camera images near traffic lights to files and the "ground truths" of the states of the traffic lights obtained from the simulator to a csv file.
+The training code then uses this csv file to implement a generator to feed data to train the model.

+The training data was collected by manually driving the car around the track several times with the classifier programmed to save data instead of classifying the light.
+That way we could drive very slowly near traffic lights to collect images of the lights from various positions and in all three states.

+We noticed that there is a delay after the "ground truth" changes and the change appears in the camera image.
+Therefore, we manually corrected the "ground truth" in the csv file for images near light state transitions so that we train the model with correctly labelled images.

 We found that this architecture is both light weight and robust to predict the traffic lights in the simulator.
 Therefore this model is also checked in to this repository.

 #### Real World traffic light detector